Improving Value-at-Risk prediction under model uncertainty: Introduction

-Although the vision of model uncertainty has been formalized through the rigorous mathematical theory of SLE, its implications for real data analysis remain unexplored.
-To the best of our knowledge, this paper on VaR prediction constitutes the first attempt at real-life data analysis under SLE-based model uncertainty.
+Although the vision of model uncertainty has been formalized through the rigorous mathematical theory of SLE, its implications for real data analysis have not been fully explored. { Early work by Huber \citep{Huber81} studied the model uncertainty in the area of robust \gai{statistics}. \cite{C06} considered a quantitative framework for defining model uncertainty in option pricing models, and illustrated the difference between model uncertainty and the more common notion of "market risk" through examples.
+By distinguishing estimation risk and misspecification risk, \cite{KMS10} proposed a procedure to take model risk into account in the computation of capital reserves which can be used to address Value-at-Risk and expected shortfall.} To the best of our knowledge, \gai{the present paper} on VaR prediction constitutes the first attempt at real-life data analysis under SLE-based model uncertainty.
 The implementation of SLE theory herein leads to a new type of VaR predictor called {\em $G$-VaR}.
 Loosely speaking, as long as VaR prediction is concerned and to give model uncertainty in the form of an infinite family of probability models $\{P_\theta\}_{\theta\in\Theta} $, G-VaR concentrates on prediction under the {\em worst scenario} among all potential models $\{P_\theta\}$.
 Extensive empirical analyses of two major market indexes, namely, the NASDAQ Composite Index and S\&P 500 Index, establish the superiority of the new G-VaR predictions over several benchmark VaR predictors that are among the best performers reported in \cite{Kuester06}.
-The uniform superiority of G-VaR is truly astonishing.
-One {\em a posteriori} explanation is that these return data have the kind of complex nature that can be better understood through the lens of model uncertainty that had led to the G-VaR predictor.
+The uniform superiority of G-VaR {in these empirical studies} is truly astonishing.
+One {\em a posteriori} explanation is that these return data do have the kind of complex nature that can be better understood through the lens of model uncertainty that had led to the G-VaR predictor.